litebird/litebird_sim/docs/source/observations.rst

 ============

-In this section we describe the :class:`.Observation` class, which represents a sequence of time-ordered-data (TOD) acquired by a detector.
+In this section we describe the :class:`.Observation` class, which we use as the main container for the data acquired by the telescope during a scaning period (and the relevant information about it).

+For a dedicated discussion about how this data is organized in memory, see :doc:`data_layout`

+The :class:`.Observation` class
+represents a sequence of time-ordered-data (TOD) acquired by a detector.
 An object of type :class:`Observation` is usually used to encode the TOD acquired during a time span when the characteristics of